Littleor/textual-inversion-script/README.md

-This repository contains some scripts that can be used to [Textual Inversion](https://github.com/rinongal/textual_inversion) in both Stable Diffusion 3 ([SD3](https://huggingface.co/stabilityai/stable-diffusion-3-medium)) and FLUX ([FLUX.1](https://huggingface.co/black-forest-labs/FLUX.1-dev)) models.
+This repository contains some scripts that can be used to [Textual Inversion](https://github.com/rinongal/textual_inversion) in both FLUX ([FLUX.1](https://huggingface.co/black-forest-labs/FLUX.1-dev)) and Stable Diffusion 3 ([SD3](https://huggingface.co/stabilityai/stable-diffusion-3-medium)) models.

+> Updates:
+> **24.09.14**: Now we can use 24GB VRAM to train the FLUX.1 Textual Inversion model.

+## Introduction
-> This script need 40G+ VRAM to run, 24G version maybe released soon.
+This script need 40G+ VRAM to **directly** train the FLUX.1 textual inversion model.
+But now we support to train `FLUX.1 dev` model with ONLY **~22G** VRAM, any consumer grade graphics card with 24G VRAM can run this script.

 ## Install